amplify-education/terrawrap/README.md

 1.  `auto.tfvars` inheritance.
 Terrawrap makes it easier to share variables between Terraform directories through inheritance of `auto.tfvars` files.

-2. Remote S3 backend generation.
-Terrawrap makes it easier to work with AWS S3 remote state backends by generating configuration for them.
+2. Remote backend generation.
+Terrawrap makes it easier to work with remote state backends by generating configuration for them.

 3. Repository level plan/apply.
 Terrawrap provides commands for running plan/apply recursively on a entire